 ILL.
 I heard a story that illustrates this point very well.
 It is about a lady at the airport who bought a Kit Kat candy bar to eat while she was waiting for her plane.

-She thought, "Well, my goodness, I've never seen such gall."
+"Well," she thought, I've never seen such gall."
 She glared at him, & he looked at her, but no words were exchanged.

-She was so furious at what he had done that she decided that if he was going to be that brazen about it, she could be brazen, too.
+But she was so furious at what he had done that she decided, if he was going to be that brazen about it, she could be brazen, too.
 So she reached over to him, broke off a piece & ate it herself.
 Then he broke off another piece & ate it.

 It became almost a duel between the two of them to see who would get the most.
-Quickly the candy bar was consumed, & she sat there just boiling that someone would be so rude & so presumptuous as to eat half of her candy bar.
+Quickly the candy bar was consumed, & she sat there just boiling that someone would be so rude as to take & eat half of her candy bar.

-Just then, over the intercom came the announcement that her plane was ready for boarding.
-So she opened her purse to get her boarding pass &, to her utter embarrassment, there was her Kit Kat candy bar.
-She had eaten half of 2 of his candy bars, & her candy bar was still in her purse!
+Then, over the intercom came the announcement that her plane was ready for boarding.
+So she opened her purse to get her boarding pass &, to her utter embarrassment, she saw her Kit Kat candy bar.

 APPL.
 There are times, I suppose, when things really start to go wrong.
-Your whole world seems to be crumbling around you & you wonder what is going on.
+Your whole world seems to be crumbling around you.